All Episodes

 You don't, man.

-No, they cannot have but yeah, dude.
+No, they cannot have it.

-So, yeah, guys, it definitely wasn't fired.
+So yeah, guys, it definitely wasn't fired.

 I was one of the best agents in the office, which is why I'm able to give you guys this information.

-But anyway, Andrew, real quick, man.
+But anyway, Andrew, real quick, man, can you, you're a good friend of mine.

 Obviously, I know who the hell you are.